thekarlbrown/ChangeTheWorld/README.md

 make icons out of everything possible for aesthetics, sexy fonts, and round edges

-optimize communication of preferences/mainactivity between fragments, using methods,

 implement comments, add notifications from comments

-scaling based on content, device, and orientation

 calculate your PERSONAL rank (not leaderboard) by area